 Hunters who are selected will only be notified via email!
-Hunters must purchase a Quota Alligator Harvest Permit (or get the free permit if applicable).
+Hunters must purchase a Quota Alligator Harvest Permit (or get the free permit if applicable) and a Harvest Record.
 Permits are only valid for the management zone and harvest period indicated for which the hunter was drawn and must be in possession while hunting.
 Hunters not selected will receive a priority point, which may be applied to future applications.

 Selected hunters should review the Guide to Alligator Hunting in Georgia that includes information on hunting preparation, techniques, and processing.

 Consumption of Alligator Meat

 Alligator meat is a good quality and flavorful meat.
 It is naturally high in protein, low in fat and cholesterol-free.
 Alligators may accumulate significant levels of mercury.
 For more information call 706-557-3350.